Your Guide to Obtaining a Permit to Carry in Minnesota

 Step 1: Complete a Permit to Carry Presentation Course

-When choosing a class make sure to do a bit of research on the instructor and their background.
-Make sure what courses they typically teach will fall in line with what you are looking to get out of the experience; there are many instructors, but not all of them have a background or skillsets compatible with what they are teaching.
+When choosing a class, do a bit of research on the instructor and their background.
+Ensure that the courses they typically teach align with what you want to get out of the experience.
+There are many instructors, but not all of them have backgrounds or skill sets compatible with what they are teaching.

 Step 2: Gather Your Documents